CyberneticusAI/database/Roadmap.md

 Begin testing early versions of the interface in controlled user - centered environments, such as within small - scale enterprise teams or research laboratories.
 Collaboration and Integration
 Industry Partnerships
 Establish partnerships with key industries such as healthcare, finance, and manufacturing.
-In healthcare, collaborate with hospitals to integrate Cyberneticus into初步开发医疗用AI系统与医院的整合，例如协助医生进行初步诊断。In healthcare, collaborate with hospitals to integrate Cyberneticus into the diagnostic process, for example, by providing initial disease diagnosis suggestions based on patient symptoms and medical history.
+In healthcare, collaborate with hospitals to integrate Cyberneticus into.
+In healthcare, collaborate with hospitals to integrate Cyberneticus into the diagnostic process, for example, by providing initial disease diagnosis suggestions based on patient symptoms and medical history.
 Work with financial institutions to develop risk assessment models that incorporate Cyberneticus' data - analysis capabilities.

 **Q2 2025**